ahems/MyToDoApp/infra/README.md

 - Creates Azure AD app registrations for web and API authentication
 - Creates the Azure AI Services account
-- Discovers available Azure OpenAI models and quota in the target region
+- Discovers available Azure AI Foundry models and quota in the target region
 - Sets environment variables that the Bicep templates consume

 The Bicep templates then use these environment variables to deploy model deployments and configure authentication settings.
 For detailed information about the pre-deployment preparation, see the [Scripts Documentation](../scripts/README.md).